ShatlinDenistan/pyselenium/README.md

-# Test Automation repository for catalogue core mh migration storefront tests
+# Test Automation repository for creating quick selenium based tests and to generate code for automation

-This repo is the collection of automated UI tests for catalogue core mh migration storefront tests
+This repo is the collection of automated UI tests mainly used to create quick automation tests and to expand on the code generation utility "Scripter" in the utils folder

 ##  Setup